 Thrips are light brown and very slender.
 They live within blooms and cause them to shred, discolor, and distort.

 Spider-mites are microscopic but visible spiders caused by dry hot weather and lack of watering.
 Plant leaves appear webbed on surface and red specks dot the undersides with webbing and moving insects.

-Japanese beetles are metallic brown, a green head and devour leaves causing skeletonization.
+Japanese beetles are metallic brown with a green head and they devour leaves, causing skeletonization.

 Omnivorous leaf roller is a moth larvae that makes a cocoon-like structure with leaves.
 The leaves stick together along with unopened buds with holes bored into them.